 The second question is easier to answer first.
-Some professors do, indeed, do it for the money.
+A few professors do, indeed, do it for the money.
 That makes the most sense for senior faculty who are top of the authorial team and who still collect royalties while junior and newer team members do most of the editorial lifting on new editions.
 Others do it for ego gratification.
 Some do it because they enjoy it, and/or because they like having (and taking) an opportunity to frame a body of law that will, if assembled well, shape the baseline learning of a generation of new lawyers.
 Some, perhaps many, authentically like the idea of sharing good teaching materials with new lawyers and see it as part of their teaching identities.
 Some do it in the hope of secondary benefits.
 Authorship of a casebook may bring a degree of name recognition among students (and future practitioners), judges, and peers in adjacent fields (IP law isn’t taught only in law schools, for example) that may lead, eventually, to productive peer relationships, citations in judicial opinions, and even consulting contracts.